napalm-automation/napalm-ansible/README.md

 Examples
 =======

-These examples assume you have the following configured in Ansible inventory:
+These examples assume you have an Ansible inventory similar to the following:

+### Cisco IOS Inventory

 ```INI
 [cisco]